The Ultimate Guide to Eating Vegan in La Jolla

 Fruittitude is the place to go if you’re exclusively interested in lighter options.
 Fruittitude serves juice and acai bowls, along with an variety of boba slushes, greek yogurt bowls, sandwiches and wraps, salads.
 If you’re too busy to go out and get lunch, they’ll deliver to downtown La Jolla Monday – Friday!
 7777 Girard Ave #103

-Pictured above is the delicious Detox Salad from Lean & Green!
+Pictured above is the south east Asian style beef wrap from Lean & Green!
 This newer restaurant has quickly become very popular with La Jollans.
 Check out their menu of power shakes, smoothies, burritos, rice bowls, wraps, and acai bowls.
 If you’re looking for a savory meal, we recommend the Teriyaki Bowl of brown rice with broccoli, pine nuts, and vegan Teriyaki sauce.
 7825 Fay Ave

 Juice Kaboose serves juices and smoothies, wraps and sandwiches, and bowls (like pitaya, acai, quinoa, hummus, maui fruit salad!).
 Nestled in a line of shops in the heart of La Jolla, Juice Kaboose is convenient for getting lunch on a workday, or if you’re about to go tasting at La Jolla Brewing Company and want to get your vitamins in.
 7556 Fay Ave